Chandaal

-Chandaal is a 1998 Hindi-language Indian action drama film directed by T. L. V. Prasad, starring Mithun Chakraborty, Sneha, Avtar Gill, Puneet Issar and Hemant Birje.
-Sunny Deol was offered the lead role but he declined due to other work.
-Mithun Chakraborty took the lead instead.
-In British Columbia, Canada this film didn't have a theatrical release.
+Chandaal is a 1998 Hindi-language Indian action drama film directed by T. L. V. Prasad and produced by Rajiv Babbar starring Mithun Chakraborty, Avtar Gill, Puneet Issar and Hemant Birje in lead roles.

 Plot

 Indrajeet is an honest police officer happily living with his family.
 His sister loves one young fellow; subsequently, it is revealed that he was the brother of local don Durjan Rai Sahab Singh.
 When Indrajeet arrests Durjan Singh with his gangs, he took revenge and kills all the family members of Indrajeet and fabricated a false murder case against him.
 He was sent into prison for committing the death of his parents and sister.
 After releasing from jail, he worked in a burning ghat.
 In these courses, he met with a young brave lady journalist who was chased by the gang of don.
 Indrajeet saved her and fall in love with the journalist.
 With her help, he started killing Durjan Singh's gang for taking revenge.
 Indrajeet's subordinate police officer Khurana, was honest but could not find any evidence against him.